How much of a pay raise can you really ask for?

 The key to salary negotiation when switching careers is showing how your skills and experience match up with the needs of your new employer.

-For instance, Rezvani worked with a client who was a fabric buyer breaking into an unrelated field, but she emphasized how her experiencing negotiating rates could be advantageous to her new employer.
+For instance, Rezvani worked with a client who was a fabric buyer breaking into an unrelated field, but she emphasized how her experience negotiating rates could be advantageous to her new employer.

-"If you have a really clear link between what you have done and can be used in the new job, I think you can be aggressive with 5-8% above where you are today," she said.
+"If you have a really clear link between what you have done and how it can be used in the new job, I think you can be aggressive with 5-8% above where you are today," she said.

 Your request for a raise was denied